lichen-lab/lichen-lab.github.io/pages/opening.md

 ### One Postdoc position

-The Department of Biostatistics is seeking a computational postdoc at Department of Biostatistics and Health Data Science in [Indiana University School of Medicine] (https://medicine.iu.edu/biostatistics).
+The Department of Biostatistics is seeking a computational postdoc at Department of Biostatistics and Health Data Science in [Indiana University School of Medicine](https://medicine.iu.edu/biostatistics).
 The position will be offered as one-year appointments, renewable twice for a total of up to three years in a trainee position.
 We mainly focus on developing statistical, machine learning and deep learning methods to analyze multi-omics data (genetic, epigenetic, transcriptomic, imaging, single-cell genomics and proteomic data) with the goal of understanding the underlying genetic architecture of complex traits and diseases.

 The candidate is expected to work on developing statistical/computational method and software for analyzing large-scale genetic and genomics data.
-The candidate will have opportunities to collaborate with members of [Center for Computational Biology and Bioinformatics] (https://medicine.iu.edu/research-centers/computational-biology-bioinformatics), as well as many departments (e.g., Cancer, Genetics, Neurology, Immunology) at Indiana University School of Medicine.
+The candidate will have opportunities to collaborate with members of [Center for Computational Biology and Bioinformatics](https://medicine.iu.edu/research-centers/computational-biology-bioinformatics), as well as many departments (e.g., Cancer, Genetics, Neurology, Immunology) at Indiana University School of Medicine.

 #### Qualification requirement